saulsolorzano/grunt-wordpress/root/wordpress/assets/plugins/timber-library/readme.txt

 == Screenshots ==

-1. This what a normal WordPres PHP file looks like
+1. This what a normal WordPress PHP file looks like
 2. With Timber, you write Twig files that are super-clear and HTML-centric.

 == Installation ==